Naco Sanitary District

 Staff and Board Comments:

 Any comments, information not addressed on the agenda.
-Any suggestions for upcoming meeting
+Any suggestions for upcoming meeting agenda topics.
+No further discussion on these topics is permitted.

 Public Comments: